lenmanean/doer/doer/docs/ANALYTICS.md

 - All tracking is client-side only (browser Pixel tracking)
 - No server-side Conversions API or datasets are used
 - The Pixel script respects SSR and only runs in the browser
+- Events may take a few minutes to appear in Events Manager (use Test Events for immediate verification)

 ## Related Files